Don’t Build an OSHA Railing Until You Read This

 A stair with four or more risers requires a handrail.

-Handrails must be between 30 inches and 38 inches as measured from the leading edge of the stair tread (the nosing) to the top surface of the handrail.
+Handrails must be between 36 inches and 38 inches (if built prior to January 2017, the height limitation is between 30 inches and 38 inches) as measured from the leading edge of the stair tread — the nosing – to the top surface of the handrail.

 A finger clearance of 2-1/4” is required between the handrail and any other objects.
 While there is no dimensional limitation for handrail size, OSHA notes that handrail has the shape and dimension necessary so that employees can grasp the handrail firmly.